chelkyl/MeTube/README.md

 ## TODO
-- Decide on favorites implementation
-  - Should it just be in the playlists table?
-    - No, it should not be able to be removed though we should give option to clear it
-      - if it is just another playlist, we would need to add a column to make sure it can't be deleted
-  - Suggestion: keep as is
 - Finalize server code
   - (this is optional) add table to track which user upvotes/downvotes which files
     - remove these columns from File table?